fallenapollonian/fallenapollonian.github.io/articles/climate-change.md

 Earth's temperature has risen by an average of 0.08° Celsius per decade since 1880 or about 2° F in total.
 Since 1981, the rate of warming has doubled to 0.18° C per decade.
 The 10 warmest years in the historical record have all occurred since 2010 [(Lindsey & Dahlman, 2024)](https://www.climate.gov/news-features/understanding-climate/climate-change-global-temperature).

+## Ocean Effects

+Between 1900 and 2015 the sea level has risen an average 8 inches.
+Currently, it is rising at about an eighth of an inch per year, although this is expected to exponentially grow in the years to come.
+By 2100, it is projected that sea level will rise another 1-8 feet [(NOAA, 2021)](https://oceanservice.noaa.gov/facts/sealevelclimate.html).

+Even under the 1.5 degrees scenario, sea level rise is still expected to go over several meters over the next thousand years.
+The 2 degrees threshold would result in a 9-meter sea level rise.
+Economic costs in the world's largest coastal cities due to flooding in 2005 were $6 billion, in the year of Hurricane Katrina.
+This is expected to jump up to $1 trillion by 2050 [(OSU, 2018)](https://www.sciencedaily.com/releases/2018/07/180716130724.htm).

 </div>